NclRSE-Training/git-ultra-novice/_episodes/09-history.md

 >
 > Exploring history is an important part of Git, and often it is a challenge to find
 > the right commit ID, especially if the commit is from several months ago.
->
 > Imagine the `recipes` project has more than 50 files.
-> You would like to find a commit that modifies some specific text in `borscht.md`.
+> You would like to find a commit that modifies some specific text in `mushroomsoup.md`.
-> When you type `git log`, a very long list appeared.
+> When you type `git log`, a very long list appears.
 > How can you narrow down the search?
 >
 > Recall that the `git diff` command allows us to explore one specific file,
-> e.g., `git diff borscht.md`.
+> e.g., `git diff mushroomsoup.md`.
 We can apply a similar idea here.
 >
 > ~~~
-> $ git log borscht.md
+> $ git log mushroomsoup.md
 > ~~~
 > {: .language-bash}
 >
-> Unfortunately some of these commit messages are very ambiguous, e.g., `update files`.
+> Imagine that some commit messages are very ambiguous, e.g., `update files`.
 > How can you search through these files?
 >
 > Both `git diff` and `git log` are very useful and they summarize a different part of the history